jitendar6486/Portfolio-/README.md

-Based on your Wanderlust travel listing app write-up and the uploaded portfolio project files (a personal portfolio website built with HTML, CSS, and JS), here’s a **similar, professionally structured summary** for your **Portfolio Website Project**:

----

 # 💼 Jitendar Kumar Saw - Developer Portfolio Website

 A sleek, interactive **portfolio website** built using **HTML5, CSS3, and JavaScript** that showcases my skills, services, and projects.
 This personal website is fully responsive and features engaging animations, smooth scrolling, skill graphs, and a filterable project gallery using **MixItUp.js**.